eltevo/StePS/StePS/README.txt

 		-HAVE_HDF5
 			If this option is set, then the generated executable will be able to write the output files in HDF5 format.
 		-PERIODIC
-			Set this if the simulations will use periodic boundary condition.
+			Set this if the simulations will use periodic boundary conditions (T^3 topological manifold).
 Note that there is a similar option in the parameter file.
 If the two options are contradicting each other, then the program will exit with an error message.
+		-PERIODIC_Z
+			Set this if the simulation will use periodic boundary conditions only in the "z" direction (S^1xR^2 topological manifold).
+You cannot use this with the "PERIODIC" compile time option.
+		-PERIODIC_Z_RSPACELOOKUP
+			Using direct real-space summation with large cutoff (N>10^3) to generate the periodic lookup table.
+Otherwise, Tornberg (2015) Ewald summation method will be used.
+Only works with "PERIODIC_Z" turned on.
+		-PERIODIC_Z_NOLOOKUP
+			Instead of using a lookup tabe, a direct real-space summation of the periodic images will be used to calculate the forces in S^1xR^2 topology for every gravitational interaction.
+Only works with "PERIODIC_Z" turned on.
+		-EWALD_INTERPOLATION_ORDER
+			Order of the Ewald lookup table interpolation during fully periodic and cylindrical simulations (0:NGP, 2:CIC, 4:TSC(default))
+		-USE_BH
+			If this is set, the gravitational forces between particles will be calculated with Barnes-Hut octree algorithm.
+		-RANDOMIZE_BH
+			If this option is set, the domain center will be randomly shifted between every timestep during the BH force calculation.
+In R^3 and S^1xR^2 topology, the code will additionally randomly rotate the BH domains to mitigate the anisotropies of the octree method.
 		-COSMOPARAM
 			Parametrization of the background cosmology.
 Possible values:
 				0: standard Lambda-CDM parametrization (default)